 How To Visit Mount Vesuvius

 You may be wondering if you can visit the volcano.
 Yes, you can!
 Imagine hiking up to the top of Mount Vesuvius and peering down into its vast crater knowing what you do about the history of destruction it has wreaked on the surrounding area.
 Powerful stuff!
-You will also have some magnificent panoramic views from up there.
+You will also have some magnificent panoramic views up there.

 A trip to Mount Vesuvius is a great way to complement your visit to the archeological wonder and time capsule that is Pompeii.
 How often do you get to explore an ancient Roman town and climb the volcano that froze it in time?
-Mount Vesuvius’ eruptions, like many volcanic eruptions, did not only destroy but also created fertile land on its slopes, which today are covered in vineyards—a great place to stop and have lunch!

 You can hike Mount Vesuvius on your own or you can join our guided tours that also include a visit to Pompeii with an expert guide, transport from Rome, Naples, or the Amalfi Coast, and some other options to make your day even more memorable.

-Here Is Where to Stay in Italy’s Most Popular Destinations
+Here’s Where To Stay in Italy’s Most Popular Destinations

 Rome, Florence, Venice, Amalfi Coast, and Capri